h-milz/micropython/docs/library/network.WLAN.rst

           savings and reduced WiFi performance
         * ``PM_NONE``: disable wifi power management

 ESP32 Specific Extensions
 -------------------------

-    The ESP32 port supports WPA2 Enterprise mode.
+    The ESP32 port implements WPA3 Personal as well as WPA2 and WPA3 Enterprise modes.

     Parameters:

-        * eap_method -- EAP method to use (integer)
+        * eap_method -- EAP method to use (string)

     Connect to the specified wireless network, using WPA-Enterprise authentication and the specified parameters.
-The EAP methods provided are:
+The EAP methods provided are EAP-PWD, EAP-PEAP, EAP-TTLS, and EAP-TLS.

-        * network.WLAN.EAP-PWD
-        * network.WLAN.EAP-PEAP
-        * network.WLAN.EAP-TTLS
-        * network.WLAN.EAP-TLS

 EAP-TLS is UNTESTED and thus EXPERIMENTAL.

     Common parameters: